japanninja74/OS_emness_sha256/README.md

 so that the external device can be accessed by using the device driver we developed.
 Some tools to install Linux on a processing system can be easily found online.
 For example, if working on a Xilinx board, Linux OS can be installed through PetaLinux tool.
-The exercises require the knowledge of the main system programming methods on Linux (system calls, files management, shared memory, message passing, threads, semaphores): to learn more about these topics you can find some useful material in the provided sources.
+The exercises require the knowledge of the main system programming methods on Linux (system calls, files management, shared memory, pipes, message passing, threads, semaphores): to learn more about these topics you can find some useful material in the provided sources.